-- Arrive early, or at a minimum, promptly

-- Smile

-- Shake hands (firmly), when introduced

-- Keep personal issues to yourself when in Supervised Practice Experience settings

-- Issues related to the Dietetics Program need to be communicated through the proper channel.
+- Arrive early, or at a minimum, promptly. - Smile - Keep personal concerns and opinions about topics not relevant to your work at the site to yourself when in Supervised Practice Experience settings. - Issues related to the Dietetics Program need to be communicated through the proper channel.
 If you are unsure of whom that is, start with your instructor.
 These issues do not need to be shared with your preceptor.